-Some health care providers have started recommending dosages of nature exposure to clients, much the same way they might prescribe pharmaceuticals (e.g. Coffey & Gauderer, 2016).
+Some health care providers have started recommending dosages of nature exposure (a prescription of nature) to clients, much the same way they might prescribe pharmaceuticals (e.g. Coffey & Gauderer, 2016).
 But can more time spent in nature benefit children’s mental health?

 Several reviews (e.g. Bedard, Rosen, & Vacha-Haase, 2003) have found ‘active’ exposure to nature (e.g. gardening, adventure and wilderness therapy) can have a positive impact on mental, emotional and social health.
 Increasing children’s ‘passive’ exposure to nature (e.g. going for a walk, sitting in a park, having a picnic) can also have immediate emotional, behavioural and cognitive benefits (e.g. McCormick, 2017).
 Reviews of research literature have suggested that use of, and nearness to, green space by children is linked to:

 - increased emotional wellbeing,